imgix/imgix.js/docs/api.md

 `pixelStep` __number__ image dimensions are rounded to this (e.g. for 10 the value 333 would be rounded to 340)<br>

-`token` __string__ the secure URL token to use to sign an image. when this is set URLs are automatically signed using this token<br>

 `ignoreDPR` __boolean__ when true the `dpr` param is not set on the image.<br>

-`debounce` __number__ postpones resize/lazy load execution until after this many milliseconds have elapsed since the last time it was invoked.<br>
+`debounce` __number__ postpones resize execution until after this many milliseconds have elapsed since the last time it was invoked.<br>

 `lazyLoad` __boolean__ when true the image is not actually loaded until it is viewable (or within the offset)<br>